 Southern Environmental Law Center (founding member)

 Ask your environmental group, church, university, homeowner association, or other civic organization to Become a Georgia Water Coalition Partner.
-The coalition currently has over 200 partners!
+The coalition currently has over 275 member groups!
 Click here to learn more about becoming involved as a partner.